nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ## Winter

 As said in the intro, we rewrote and shipped the new frontend by the end of 2017.
-But there was still a place where the old frontend was used: the Browser Console.
+But there was still a place where the old frontend was used: [the Browser Console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console).

 The Browser Console gather all the messages spawned by the different tabs of a Firefox instance, WebExtension logs and messages from Firefox code itself (what's called `Chrome`, i.e. everything that is not a content page, not to be confused with the Chrome browser).

 As you can imagine, this involves more work than only showing messages from one given place, which is why it didn't land at the same time as the "simple" WebConsole.

-The old frontend had a hecka-lot-of tests that we couldn't simply dismiss.
+The old frontend had a hecka lot of tests that we couldn't simply dismiss.
 In 2017, we started a journey to evaluate and then remove or migrate all the existing tests in the codebase.
-This tasks continued in the beginning of 2018 for all the Browser Console tests and was done by the end of Winter, with the help of a lot of colleagues from the DevTools team.
+This tasks continued in the beginning of 2018 for all the Browser Console tests and was __DONE__ by the end of Winter, with the help of a lot of colleagues from the DevTools team.
 Success!

 With all the test migrated, and the Browser Console using the new frontend, we can now creates the most satisfying patch: delete the whole old-frontend codebase.
 Farewell!

 ## Spring

-Logan Smyth, from the debugger team, uses the information provided by sourcemaps to rewrite expression evaluated in the console so they are still properly evaluated by the Javascript engine.
+[Logan Smyth](https://twitter.com/loganfsmyth?lang=en), from the debugger team, made it so the console uses the information provided by sourcemaps to rewrite evaluated expression on the fly so they are still properly evaluated by the Javascript engine.
+Let's look at an example.
-Let's say you have a `hello` variable, but your build/minification process renames it to `a`, you can now still do `console.log(hello)`.
-Under the hood, we transform it to `console.log(a)` so you're still getting what you need.
-Handy!
+Say you have a `hello` variable, but your build/minification step renames it to `a`, you can now still do `console.log(hello)` and see the value of `hello`, even if, from a browser perspective, `hello` does not exist.
+Under the hood, we transform the expression to `console.log(a)` so you're still getting what you need.

 ---

-Around the same time, J. Ryan Stinnett is working on emitting CSS warnings only if the user has the CSS filter enabled.
+Around the same time, [J. Ryan Stinnett](https://twitter.com/jryans?lang=en) is working on emitting CSS warnings only if the user has the CSS filter enabled.
 Those warnings can be very verbose and could affect the performance of our tools, so it made a lot of sense to only report them if the user wanted them.

 ---